-Subject Leaders - Miss Whitehead and Mrs Manton
+Subject Leader - Miss Whitehead

 At Hatch Warren Junior School English is taught daily in every classroom.
 English is not only a subject in its own right, but it is also the medium through which all curriculum areas are taught.
 Our English curriculum follows the National Curriculum and falls into the sections of: